InstagramScheduling

 Cost Free $19-49/month

-Best for 1-3 posts/week, Instagram-only 5+ posts/week, multi-platform creators
+Best for 1-3 Reels/week, Instagram-only 5+ Reels/week, multi-platform creators

-Bottom line: Use Meta Business Suite if you're posting occasionally to Instagram only.
-Use a third-party scheduler if you're posting 5+ times weekly or managing multiple platforms.
+Bottom line: Use Meta Business Suite if you're posting 1-3 Reels per week to Instagram only.
+Use a third-party scheduler if you're posting 5+ Reels weekly or managing multiple platforms.

 How to Schedule Instagram Reels (Step-by-Step)